Cowboys hoping next time they see Ezekiel Elliott on field isn't October

 "Harold is a really great friend of mine," Jones said.
 "He was at my (Hall of Fame) party and so you weren't at that party unless you were a good friend, I promise you that."

-Jones and Henderson worked together on the league's Management Council for 15 years.
+Jones and Henderson worked together on the league's management council for 15 years.

 "He's very competent but the main thing is he's a guy that I admire a lot," Jones said.
 "Former policeman, former attorney.
 He's come through it the hard way.
 Literally."